awsdocs/amazon-cloudwatch-user-guide/doc_source/Install-CloudWatch-Agent-New-Instances-CloudFormation.md

 ## Troubleshooting Using the CloudWatch Agent With AWS CloudFormation<a name="CloudWatch-Agent-CloudFormation-troubleshooting"></a>

-This section can help you troubleshoot issues with installing and updating the CloudWatch agent using AWS CloudFormation\.
+This section helps you troubleshoot issues with installing and updating the CloudWatch agent using AWS CloudFormation\.

 ### Detecting When an Update Fails<a name="CloudWatch-Agent-troubleshooting-Detecting-CloudFormation-update-issues"></a>